lorendoyle/CLIM680-project/project.md

-# CLIM 680 Project: Is the UFS Reforecast data useful for reforecasting hurricanes?
+# Is the UFS Reforecast data useful for reforecasting hurricanes?
+# Introduction:

 # Data: What Are We Working With?